Morlanrith/TRRA/README.md

 Hello!

 This is TRRA, a mod designed to bring elements of the online web series RWBY into Terraria.
-This is version 3.3.0.2 of the mod, which adds the following:
+This is version 3.4.0 of the mod, which adds the following:

-2 new Grimm to the Shattered Moon event; the Ravager, and the Apathy.
+A new boss Grimm for the Shattered Moon event, the Petra Gigas.
+It can spawn at any point past midnight during the event.

-TRRA's first pet, Zwei.
-His summon item can be obtained as a rare drop from Beowolves.

-Other small adjustments, the most notable being the inclusion of research values for all TRRA items in Journey mode.

 This mod now also has a wiki!
 It can be found at: https://terrariamods.fandom.com/wiki/TRRA_(A_RWBY_Mod)